KirtMorgan/chef_mongodb_cookbook/README.md

 Add new ChefSpec tests for the following:

-* Create a mongod.conf file in /etc/mongod.conf - TEST COMPLETE
+* Create a mongod.conf file in /etc/mongod.conf - TEST COMPLETE + PASSING
-* Create a mongod.service file in /lib/systemd/system/mongod.service - TEST COMPLETE
+* Create a mongod.service file in /lib/systemd/system/mongod.service - TEST COMPLETE + PASSING
-* MongoDB service should be enabled - TEST COMPLETE
+* MongoDB service should be enabled - TEST COMPLETE + PASSING
-* MongoDB service should be started - TEST COMPLETE
+* MongoDB service should be started - TEST COMPLETE + PASSING

 And InSpec tests for the following: